- US Online Poker

 For our purposes, iGaming encompasses online poker, slots, and table games.

 All regulated US online gambling markets saw significant growth last month.
-April was the first real look at an online-only environment, as most brick-and-mortar casinos were still open halfway through March.
+April was the first real look at a gambling economy with no casinos open, as most brick-and-mortar casinos were still doing business midway through March.

 There are a couple of factors to consider when looking at the across-the-board growth of online gambling in the US.